My Trip to Mexico

 I was easily able to work from the road.
 Yes, Mexico has the internet.
 In case you haven’t been reading the news, Mexico City has become a hotspot for digital nomads.
 But even outside of Mexico City, I found it quite easy to answer emails and send out contracts.
 To make sure I was always connected, I simply bought a Mexican SIM card from Telcel on Amazon before I left New York.
 I was able to refill the data on my card online and never lost a day of work.
 One quick recommendation: if you are going to use a Telcel card and need to top up your card, use the site Recharge.com.
 Telcel’s website will not accept American credit cards, but Recharge.com uses Paypal and you can use your credit card here.

 I planned all of my trip using Google Maps and YouTube videos.
 Here’s how I always start planning a trip: YouTube.
 I pick a destination and watch enough travel vlogger videos to make sure I get a well-rounded view of the place.
-I write down every city that piques my interest, and then determine how long I need to be gone.
-I figured I had a month, maximum, to travel.
+After watching a ton of videos, I write down every city that piques my interest, and then determine how long I need to be gone.
+By my calculations I had a month, maximum, to travel.

 Next, I go online to Google maps to look for attractions, shopping areas, and most importantly, the center of town.
 The center of the city – normally the historical area — is where I should be able to walk (safely) at night.
 So, this is where I start looking for a hotel online, and then coordinate the hotels I find with prices on the hotel website and reviews on Google.
 Only in the case of Mexico City did I not stay in the historical center of town (instead, I stayed in Zona Rosa).